icgood/proxy-protocol/README.md

 ## Development and Testing

 You will need to do some additional setup to develop and test plugins.
 First off, I suggest activating a [venv][5].
-Then, install the test requirements and a local link to the proxy-protocol package:
+Then, install the requirements and a local link to the proxy-protocol package:

 ```
-$ pip install -r test/requirements.txt
+$ pip install -r requirements-dev.txt
-$ pip install -e .
 ```

 Run the tests with py.test: